Loading...

 Upload your violation notice and CC&Rs.
 Our AI audits them against New Mexico statutes and generates a customized dispute letter with exact statute citations and procedural errors identified.

-The most common failures are: (1) Not providing the required 30-day cure period under §47-16-15, (2) Imposing fines without offering a hearing, (3) Failing to cite the specific CC&R provision violated, (4) Not delivering notice properly, and (5) Selective enforcement.
+Read More →The most common failures are: (1) Not providing written notice and an opportunity to be heard under §47-16-18, (2) Imposing fines without offering a hearing, (3) Failing to cite the specific CC&R provision violated, (4) Not delivering notice properly, and (5) Selective enforcement.
 Any of these can invalidate the fine.

 Yes.
-The Homeowner Association Act (§47-16-1 to §47-16-21) applies to all planned communities created after July 1, 2013, and to existing communities that opt in.
+The Homeowner Association Act (§47-16-1 to §47-16-18) applies to all homeowner associations created and existing in New Mexico; only a few sections (§§47-16-9, -10, and -14) are exempt for associations predating July 1, 2013, and small associations (fewer than 30 lots).
 Condominiums are governed by the separate Condominium Act.
-Both require procedural protections before fines can be imposed.
+Both require notice and a hearing before fines.

 Yes.
 New Mexico courts can hear disputes about improper fines, selective enforcement, and violations of the Homeowner Association Act.
 Small claims court handles cases up to $10,000 without requiring an attorney.
 You can also pursue mediation or file a complaint with the Attorney General's Consumer Protection Division.

-Immediately review the notice for completeness: does it specify the violation, cite the CC&R provision, describe the cure action, and provide at least 30 days to cure?
+Immediately review the notice for completeness: does it specify the violation, cite the CC&R provision, describe the required action, and inform you of your right to a hearing?
 Take photos of the notice and your property.
 Begin documenting any similar violations at neighboring properties that were not fined.

 Explore detailed defense guides for specific violation categories with state-specific strategies and sample responses.